Robert the Bruce: what do we know?

 Robert the Bruce (1274–1329) proclaimed his right to the Scottish throne in 1306 and is remembered as a hero of Scotland who waged a highly successful guerrilla war against occupying English forces.
-As new Netflix's original film, Outlaw King, is released, we take a look at the myths that still surround the Scottish king.
-Writing for History Extra, Chris Brown explores the true facts of Robert the Bruce's life, from his supposed birth in England to his landmark victory over the English forces of Edward II at the battle of Bannockburn…
+He has been portrayed numerous times in film and television, most recently by Chris Pine in Netflix's original film, Outlaw King.
+But how much do you know about the Scottish king?
+Here, medieval expert Chris Brown explores the true facts of Robert the Bruce's life, from his supposed birth in England to his landmark victory over the English forces of Edward II at the battle of Bannockburn…

 What most people think they know about Robert the Bruce can be compressed into a single paragraph: He was born in Writtle, Essex (his family were great landowners in England as well as Scotland) and he was a French-speaking Anglo-Norman.
 He was perfectly willing to serve Edward I (the ‘Hammer of the Scots’) as a client king, if Edward would put him on the throne.
 He murdered John Comyn, a major rival for the Scottish crown, at Greyfriars church in Dumfries and later embarked on a lengthy guerrilla war, ostensibly because Scottish troops did not have such good horses or armour as their English counterparts.
 In June 1314, at the battle of Bannockburn, he managed to score his one great victory against the English – with the help of Knights Templar.
 During the battle, the English attacked Robert the Bruce’s fortified position up a hill and through a bog and, despite being mounted on a mere pony, he dispatched an English knight in single combat.
 With his war concluded, he promptly died of leprosy.